LearningToBurn/LearningToBurn.github.io/_lessons/Prepare/Right Days for Burning.md

 Examples of this are:
 * coastal areas – the onshore coastal breezes arrive most afternoons
-* hilly or mountainous areas – cool katabatic winds push down valley systems in the evening.
+* Hilly or mountainous areas – cool katabatic winds push down valley systems in the evening.
 * An approaching front can change the wind direction, wind speed, rainfall, temperature and humidity levels.